ekarious/memory-lane/README.md

 - Authentication (We directly assume an identity here; there is no authentication at all)
 - Mobile and Tablet: The app should be responsive, but given the timeframe, I preferred not to focus on those.
 - Many buttons are included for design purposes but are not clickable.
+- Uploading image does not reduce the size of it (weight and resolution), at least for now.
 - There is no testing of any kind (unit tests, integration tests, and so on).
 - and a lot more.